kayg04/dotfiles/README.md

 Functions:

--   createWorkDir: checks if the work directory already exists, removes it if it does exist (which it will, in case non-zero termination of the script), to start afresh.
+-   `createWorkDir`: checks if the work directory already exists, removes it if it does exist (which it will, in case non-zero termination of the script), to start afresh.
--   fetchGHacksJS: fetches the source from upstream and navigates into the folder
+-   `fetchGHacksJS`: fetches the source from upstream and navigates into the folder
--   mkTweaks: makes the custom user.js tweaks according to the option passed.
-Currently, supported themes are MaterialFox and GNOME.
+-   `mkTweaks`: makes the custom user.js tweaks according to the option passed.
+Currently, supported themes are *MaterialFox* and *GNOME*.
--   applyToProfiles: reads `profiles.ini` and creates the specified profiles, thereafter copying the modified user.js files into those profiles.
+-   `applyToProfiles`: reads `profiles.ini` and creates the specified profiles, thereafter copying the modified user.js files into those profiles.
--   cleanUp: removes the created work directory.
+-   `cleanUp`: removes the created work directory.

     #!/usr/bin/env bash